The Recency Effect

 4. Confirmation and Feedback

 When designers provide immediate confirmation or feedback at the end of a user interaction, they reinforce the recency effect.
 Users are more likely to remember the outcome of their actions when it ties closely to the completion of a task or the end of a process.
-This includes error messages.
-Users will more likely notice, remember and address any issues they encounter if they find error messages at the end of a sequence.
-That can alleviate their pain points and boost the overall user experience.
+This includes error messages—and users will be more likely to notice, remember and address any issues they encounter if they find these messages at the end of a sequence.
+That can help with their pain points and give the overall user experience a boost.

 5. Personalization and Intuitive Experience

-To further enhance the recency effect, UX designers can incorporate personalization and intuitive features into user interfaces.
-If designers tailor content and actions based on user preferences and behavior, they can create more personalized and intuitive product experiences for many types of users.
-This can mean they recommend relevant content or suggest actions based on the users’ recent interactions.
-That can make it more likely for users to engage and feel satisfied.
+Another thing designers can do to enhance the recency effect is they can incorporate personalization and intuitive features into their user interfaces.
+So, designers will tailor content and actions based on user preferences and behavior; that way, they can create more personalized and intuitive product experiences for their users, and many types of users.
+This can mean they recommend relevant content or suggest actions using the users’ recent interactions as a basis.
+That’s something that can make it more likely for users to engage and feel satisfied.

 Screenshot from the Nike website.

 Nike's online shopping experience includes a “You Might Also Like” series of products at the end of a web page.
-By showcasing these products towards the end, Nike leverages the recency effect and users can explore items they might be more likely to purchase.
+From the showcasing of these products towards the end—the recency effect—users can explore items they might be more likely to purchase.

 © Nike, Fair Use